kozak127/xchatAutoAwayPlugin/README.md

 xchatAutoAwayPlugin
 ===================

 Plugin for Xchat2, that sets user status 'away' after certain time of inactivity (based on mouse and keyboard activity), and undo it when user comes back.
-Linux and Mac only.
-Uses LibXss.
+Good example how to use LibXss.

-### INSTALLATION ###
+### INSTALLATION (Linux and Mac only)###
 Move autoAway.so file into ~/.xchat2 (hidden in your home folder)

 ### USAGE###